SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: Supplementary Experiments for SimExit

 \subsection{Additional Generalization Performance on Other Datasets and Models}

-This section expands on the generalization analysis, presenting full results where SPADE-EXIT is applied to unseen datasets using L-SPADE mappings trained on other datasets.
+This section expands on the generalization analysis, presenting full results where SimExit is applied to unseen datasets using Linear SimLens mappings trained on other datasets.
 Results are shown for both LLaMA-7B and Vicuna-7B across all dataset permutations (ARC, BoolQ, HeadQA).